CCALI/re-entrynavigator/README.md

 5.) modify line 8 to point to your config.ini

-6.) add the `lib_dir` key in config.ini and have it point to the location of the extracted text-demo.zip
+6.) add the `lib_dir` key in config.ini and have it point to the location of the extracted `text-demo.zip`

-7.) unzip the guided interview to the guides folder using a zip extraction utility or the demo tool located in /a2j-viewer/viewer/index.php
+7.) unzip the guided interview `Hackathon 2019 Re-Entry Navigator A2J Guided Interview.zip` to the guides folder using a zip extraction utility or the demo tool located in /a2j-viewer/viewer/index.php

 8.) rename hackathon-sms.php to answers.php to overwrite answers.php or modify viewer.html to change setDataURL to hackathon-sms.php